|Thursday, 8 June|

 |2:00 p.m. – 3:15 p.m.||Breakout: Spotlight on the Financial Sector: Bank De-risking and On-the-Ground Operations — Is There a Governance Solution?

-Session moderated by Philomena Cleobury, Legal Counsel, UN HIGH COMMISSIONER FOR REFUGEES.
-Speakers: Roland Pearce, Relationship Director – Charities & Global Development Organisations, BARCLAYS BANK; Hugo Stolkin, Partner, LINKLATERS LLP; Representative of START NETWORK
+Session moderated by Philomena Cleobury, Legal Officer, UN HIGH COMMISSIONER FOR REFUGEES.
+Speakers: Lance Bartholomeusz, Head of Legal Affairs, UN HIGH COMMISSIONER FOR REFUGEES; Roland Pearce, Relationship Director – Charities & Global Development Organisations, BARCLAYS BANK; Hugo Stolkin, Partner, LINKLATERS LLP

 Given the prevalence of cash-based assistance models in humanitarian contexts, and the consequent increased importance of banks to humanitarian intervention, the challenges faced by banks operating in high-risk contexts must be taken seriously by the humanitarian sector.
 At the same time, the financial sector must be live to the significant impact their de-risking efforts have on on-the-ground operations.
 This breakout will provide a focused look at these challenges from the perspective of both groups of actors, and seek to identify solutions workable for all involved.